Latest News, Events and Updates

 Please visit THINK! to find out more about their campaign.

-West Midlands Police – Operation Snap | Winter 2024
+Record, Report, Result! | West Midlands Police Operation Snap 2025

-West Midlands Police want to make sure our roads are as safe as possible for all users and they need your help with Operation Snap.
+West Midlands Police want to make sure our roads are as safe as possible for all users, and they need your help with Operation Snap.

 Offences might include: